Melapress/wsal-extension-example/README.md

 # Creating a new extension

 Create a new repository for your new extension.
 The naming format for new repos is “wsal-pluginname”.
 So for example if we are making an extension for wpforms, the repo should be called“wsal-wpforms”
-Clone the master repository into your new repository by using the below command:
+Clone the master repository or download it and extract its content into your new repository.
+To clone you can use the following command

 ```bash
 git clone https://github.com/WPWhiteSecurity/wsal-extension-template.git